 - Consultant for the project

 Stakeholders tend to have a long-term relationship with the organization.
 It’s not as easy to pull up stakes, so to speak, as it can be for shareholders.
 However, their relationship to the organization is tied up in ways that make the two reliant on one another.
 The success of the organization or project is just as critical, if not more so, for the stakeholder over the shareholder.
 Employees can lose their jobs, while suppliers could lose income.
+Stakeholder analysis is an important element of planning that must be done by project managers to identify and prioritize stakeholders before the project begins.

 Differences Between Stakeholders and Shareholders

 Before getting into the differences, there is a similarity between stakeholders and shareholders.
 That similarity is their importance: in recent years, corporations have begun to be answerable to their stakeholders and shareholders alike.
-Unlike in the past, where corporations were mostly interested in issues related to their shareholders.
+Unlike in the past, when corporations were mostly interested in issues related to their shareholders.

-There has been a rise in something called corporate social responsibility (CSR), which encourages companies to take the interest of all stakeholders into consideration when making decisions, rather than just the interests of its shareholders.
+There has been a rise in something called corporate social responsibility (CSR), which encourages companies to take the interest of all stakeholders into consideration when making decisions, rather than just the interests of their shareholders.

 CSR is important because in most cases, stakeholders and shareholders have different viewpoints.
-Stakeholders are more concerned with longevity of their relationship with the organization and a better quality of service.
+Stakeholders are more concerned with the longevity of their relationship with the organization and a better quality of service.
 That is, people working on a project or for an organization are likely more interested in salaries and benefits than profits.

 Shareholders, on the other hand, are more concerned with stock prices, dividends and results.
 They have a financial interest in the success of the organization, not the individuals who work there.
 Shareholders are more likely to advocate for growth, expansion, acquisitions, mergers and other acts that will increase the company’s profitability.